 If you are on the outside looking in right now, this transition to prioritize your health will be tough.
 But you can absolutely make it a reality if you show discipline and are committed to the process.

-A man who always sacrifices what he needs to do, will not be able to enjoy the things he wants to do.
+A man or woman who always sacrifices what they need to do, will not be able to enjoy the things that they want to do.

-Meanwhile the man who prioritizes his health and fitness, will always be able to enjoy the things he wants to do.
+Meanwhile the man or woman who prioritizes their health and fitness, will always be able to enjoy the things that they want to do.